johnbachman/tBidBaxLipo/doc/thesis/stochastic_models/outline.rst

 two-compartment model is equivalent to the multi-compartment model, in the limit of many vesicles.

+**Figure 1B** For the purposes of this paper, we focus on comparisons with previous approaches in which the dye release process is modeled as resulting from the formation of stable pores, rather than transient disruptions in the membrane leading to graded release.

+As a validation that the multi-compartment simulation algorithm has been correctly implemented, we instantiate a very simple model of pore formation and compare it to several of the previously described pore formation models.
+As expected, when rate parameters are set to corresponding values (see Methods), the MC model duplicates the dye release kinetic curves produced by two of the three previously described models (Schwarz, Almeida).
+Moreover, the distribution of pores across vesicles in the MC simulation matches a Poisson distribution with a mean pores per liposome value calculated according the Schwarz.

+Notably, the pseudo-first order enzymatic approach described by Kushnareva et al. does not match the results from the multi_cpt simulation.
+This is due to the fact that this approximation does not account for depletion of the pool of P due to binding to either permeabilized or permeabilized vesicles.
+As a result it is an effective approximation only when Pbound << P_0.

-**Figure 1B** The multi-compartment approach validates the Poisson assumption/pores approach described by Schwarz for unimolecular pore formation mechanisms without complex regulation.
+MC model duplicates the dye release kinetics recapitulates previously validated findings from the the findings previously The multi-compartment approach validates the Poisson assumption/pores approach described by Schwarz for unimolecular pore formation mechanisms without complex regulation.

 .. plot::